m3dwards/longmynd.org/content/sites/long-mynd.md

       the one just below launch! "
   - sensitivity: When low on the ridge, take care when members of the public are present including horse riders and dog walkers.
-  - sensitivity: We must respect the sailplane operations taking place at the neighbouring Midland Gliding Club.
-They use tow lines from both ends of their field at the same time and it is extremely dangerous to cross their airfield at low altitude.
-On good days they will tow to a significant height.
-Please take your climbs elsewhere on the ridge.
 accessAndParking: ""
 launchesAndLanding: ""
 flying: ""